zRzRzRzRzRzRzR/zRzRzRzRzRzRzR/README.md

 ## Hey 👋, I am zR，A freshman of AI
-I am interning at Zhipu AI, studying LLMs, Agents, and Multimodal Models.
+I am interning at [Zhipu AI](https://www.zhipuai.cn/en/), Researching LLMs, Agents, and Multimodal Models.
 I have a passion for open-source and actively engage in related work.
 I am passionate about open-source initiatives and strive for deeper exploration in this realm.
-My primary research includes the following:<br>
+My primary action includes the following:

 + 📄: Doing some Multimodal model research likes [CogAgent](https://arxiv.org/abs/2312.08914)
 + ⭐: Researching the capabilities of model Agents and the integration with Agent frameworks such as [langchain-chatchat](https://github.com/chatchat-space/Langchain-Chatchat/issues)